adafruit/circuitpython-weekly-newsletter/_posts/2018-06-26-made-with-mu.md

 Welcome to [Made With Mu](https://madewith.mu/), a blog to celebrate the projects and achievements of users of the Mu Python code editor.
 Mu is a Python editor for beginner programmers based on extensive feedback given by teachers and learners.
 The project’s main website can be found at [codewith.mu](https://codewith.mu/).

-If you have a project you’d like celebrated, use the form on the submit page (also linked from the site’s header) to tell them about it..
+If you have a project you’d like celebrated, use the form on the submit page (also linked from the site’s header) to tell them about it.

-The blog is by Nicholas H.Tollervey, [@ntoll](https://twitter.com/ntoll) on Twitter.
+The blog is by Nicholas H. Tollervey, [@ntoll](https://twitter.com/ntoll) on Twitter.

 They are looking for submissions from anybody, no matter your skill level, project type or background.
 If you’re thinking, “they probably don’t mean me” they definitely mean you.
 [Submit your project here](https://madewith.mu/submit/).